cmatKhan/callingcards/README.md

 This will run the pipeline locally, meaning the compute resources come from the machine from which you launch.
 Be careful -- don't do this from a login node on the cluster, for example.
-This will work on your local computer, or an interactive node with at least 16GB ram.
+This will work on your local computer, or an interactive node, with at least 16GB ram.

 If you want to test this via scheduler submission, then here are examples of SLURM and and SGE submission scripts: